Professional and short courses

 |Faculty||Science and Technology|

-Mindful Self-Compassion (MSC) is an empirically supported training programme designed to cultivate the skill of self-compassion.
+Mindful Self-Compassion (MSC) is an empirically supported eight-week training course designed to cultivate the skill of self-compassion.

 Rapidly expanding research demonstrates that self-compassion is strongly associated with: